TomCrypto/Insight/README.md

 ------------------

 <p align="justify">
 The included C# solution contains two projects, the library itself and an accompanying sample.
 The latter depends on the former, but if you are using Visual Studio 2012 this should be largely transparent.
-To compile the library and try out the sample, simply build the solution and run the sample project.
+To compile the library and try out the sample, simply build the solution inside the source folder, and run the sample.
 </p>

 <p align="justify">
 Both the library and the sample are powered by the <a href="http://sharpdx.org/" title="SharpDX Home Page">SharpDX</a> project, and require DirectX 11.
-The SharpDX binaries are served via NuGet as part of the build process, however should this not work for any reason, you can always download the latest SharpDX release and adjust the references in both projects as required.
+The SharpDX binaries are served via NuGet as part of the build process, however should this not work for any reason, you can always download the latest SharpDX release and adjust assembly references in both projects as required.
 </p>

 Sample Program
 --------------

 <p align="justify">
 The provided sample is intended to showcase the library.
-It features many real-time configuration options, and lets the user navigate a simple HDR environment while observing the diffraction effects rendered by Iridium.
+It features many real-time configuration options, and allows the user to navigate a simple HDR environment while observing the diffraction effects rendered by Iridium.
 </p>

 <p align="center">